microsoft/trident/trident_api/docs/trident-api.md

 | **Required** | Yes               |

 **Description:** Devices that will be used for the RAID array.

+See the reference links for picking the right number of devices.
+Devices are partition ids from the `disks` section.

 |                      | Array restrictions |
 | -------------------- | ------------------ |